By: Aarthi Swaminathan

 Elson added that “there are countless others who attended other predatory institutions who are still waiting,” added Elson.
 “We hope the Department will continue to implement our recommendations to make things right for all of them, too.”

 With the $1.1 billion cancellation announcement on Thursday, the total amount of loan discharges by ED during the Biden administration is roughly $9.5 billion, affecting over 563,000 borrowers.
-Recent actions include loan forgiveness for borrowers who are totally and permanently disabled and the extension of the payment pause to Jan 2022.
+Recent actions include loan forgiveness for borrowers who are totally and permanently disabled, the extension of the payment pause to Jan 2022, and the discharge of $500 million in debt for 18,000 ITT student based on their "individual borrower defense application."

 Clearing a five-year backlog